-CLA ATTENDANCE 2019/20
+CLA ATTENDANCE 2020/21

-The Virtual School utilises a service provided by 'Welfare Call' to monitor attendance at school and alternative provisions on a daily basis by an individual phone call to check every student is at school.
+The Virtual School utilises a service provided by 'Welfare Call' to monitor daily attendance at school and alternative provisions by an individual phone call to check every student is at school.
 Where students are not at their provision the Carer is contacted to ascertain the reason for absence and the Social Worker and Virtual School are notified.
-This ensures the whereabouts of every student is monitored on a daily basis.
+This ensures the whereabouts of every student is monitored daily.